 The Episcopal Church and the Poor People’s Campaign

 The Episcopal Church continues to partner with the Poor People’s Campaign in advocating for truth-telling and social change within the systems of racism, poverty, ecological devastation, and the war economy.
 Through this important partnership with the Poor People’s Campaign, the Episcopal Church fully embodies the gospel of the Jesus Movement.
-For more information about the upcoming events for the 2022 Poor People’s Campaign, see here.
+For more information about how to take action and find your local state campaign, see here.

 Jesus Movement and the Poor People’s Campaign Facebook Group: Connect with Episcopalians engaged in the Poor People’s Campaign, and share your witness, prayers, and organizing updates.

 Presiding Bishop Michael Curry Speech: Watch this short video of Presiding Bishop Michael Curry speaking at a Poor People’s Campaign event in 2018 in Aberdeen, Washington.

 Executive Council 2018 resolution: This resolution documents the Executive Council’s acknowledgement and partnership with the Poor People’s Campaign.
 The guidance and direction of the Presiding Bishop and Primate of the Episcopal Church led our Church into practical actions in matters of poverty, racism, sexism, and economic justice.